British ex-Lib Dem leader and diplomat Paddy Ashdown dies aged 77

 "In government, Paddy Ashdown was my opponent.
 In life, he was a much-valued friend," said Major.

+"He was the most heartfelt person I have known -- loyal and generous to a fault.
+Like so many others, I will miss him terribly," said Clegg.

+At Ashdown's final election as leader in 1997, the Lib Dems won 19 percent of the vote, securing the party 46 seats, then a record showing for a third party in Britain.

-Tim Farron, who led the Lib Dems from 2015 to 2017, said: "Paddy Ashdown was a hero to me, he saved and revived the Liberal Democrats at our lowest ebb, and then led us to our best result for 70 years.
+Tim Farron, who headed the party from 2015 to 2017, said: "Paddy Ashdown was a hero to me, he saved and revived the Liberal Democrats at our lowest ebb, and then led us to our best result for 70 years.

 "As a movement, we owe him our very existence."